yinchi/virus-sim-dashboard/docs/quickstart.md

 ## 1. Automatic setup (Windows)

 For Windows, the following instructions are the simplest way to launch the dashboard on your local machine.
 However, the installation of `uv` (a required dependency) may be blocked by your organization's Windows policies.
-If so, or if running MacOS or Linux, try the manual installation options below.
+If so, or if running MacOS or Linux, try the manual installation options in Section 2.

 1. Download and extract the project code.
 2. Open the project directory, right-click on `dashboard.ps1`, and click "Run with PowerShell".